AryanSinghal007/To-Do-List/README.md

 4. Install the project dependencies by running the following command:

-5. Start the application by running the following command:
+5. Start the application by running the following command: node app.js

 6. Open your web browser and visit `http://localhost:3000` to access the to-do list application.